marnadir/proof-pruning-experiments/README.md

 # prunpinpointing-experiments

-Experiments for extracting justifications from proofs.
+Experiments for pruning of proofs.

 See [wiki](https://github.com/liveontologies/pinpointing-experiments/wiki) for more info.